 Whatever the underlying causes, the relationship between mating system and competitiveness suggests new implications for the long-term evolution of selfing species.
-In particular, could help resolve the paradox of selfing species that appear ecologically and demographically successful in the short term (Grossenbacher et al. 2015), but an evolutionary dead-end in the longer term (Stebbins 1957; Igic & Busch 2013; Wright et al. 2013).
+In particular, the existence of a relationship between mating system and competitiveness could help resolve the paradox of selfing species that appear ecologically and demographically successful in the short term (Grossenbacher et al. 2015), but an evolutionary dead-end in the longer term (Stebbins 1957; Igic & Busch 2013; Wright et al. 2013).
 Some ecological conditions, such as disturbed, temporary or newly opened habitats, can both favour the evolution of selfing through selection for reproductive assurance, and correspond to weakly competitive environments that would allow their persistence despite poor competitive ability.
-Interestingly, selection is expected to be softer when interspecific competition is low.
-This is expected to allow mutations to build up without demographic consequences (Agrawal 2010; Agrawal & Whitlock 2012).
+Interestingly, selection is expected to be less severe when interspecific competition is low.
+This is expected to allow mutations to build up with limited demographic consequences (Agrawal 2010; Agrawal & Whitlock 2012).
 However, selfing species would be trapped into these weakly competitive habitats.
 Increase in competition, for example during succession, would increase extinction risk by competitive exclusion, especially because the accumulated genetic load would have stronger demographic impact than under the initially less competitive conditions (Agrawal 2010; Agrawal & Whitlock 2012).

 A recent meta-analysis suggested that selfing species could experience diminished niche breadth over time despite geographic expansion (Park et al. 2017).
 The authors suggested that it could be due to the lack of long-term adaptive potential and accumulation of deleterious mutations.
 Reduced competitive ability could also prevent their establishment in new habitats.
 The scenario proposed by Park at al. (Park et al. 2017) is related to ours where the decrease in available habitats over time would finally reduce geographic range after initial range expansion.
-This would provide an ecological scenario for the higher extinction rate in selfers underlying the dead-hypothesis and the maintenance of outcrossing species through species selection (Goldberg et al. 2010; Igic & Busch 2013).
+This would provide an ecological scenario for the higher extinction rate in selfers underlying the dead-end hypothesis and the maintenance of outcrossing species through species selection (Goldberg et al. 2010; Igic & Busch 2013).
 More generally, it could also contribute to explain how selfing and asexual lineages could “senesce” in diversification rates, as recently proposed (Ho & Agrawal 2017).
 If species derived from outcrossing ancestors are rapidly trapped into restricted non-competitive habitats, subsequent newly formed selfing species (from already-selfing ancestors) would also inherit restricted ecological niches without beneficing from higher reproductive assurance compared to ancestors.

 Finally, under the global scenario proposed above, polyploidy could buffer the negative effect of selfing and delay the extinction risk.
 The association between selfing and polyploidy (Barringer 2007; Robertson et al. 2011) could be due both to the facilitation of the shift to polyploidy by selfing (Rodriguez 1996; Rausch & Morgan 2005) and to the reduction of extinction risk in selfers by polyploidy.

-Conclusion

 Combining genetic, ecological and demographical approaches has already been advocated to understand the transition from outcrossing to selfing (Cheptou 2007; Cheptou & Schoen 2007).
 We suggest that this should also be a promising approach to a better understanding of the long-term fate of selfing species.